DKK1

 Dickkopf-related protein 1 is a protein that in humans is encoded by the DKK1 gene.

 Function

 This gene encodes a protein that is a member of the dickkopf family.
 It is a secreted protein with two cysteine rich regions and is involved in embryonic development through its inhibition of the Wnt signaling pathway.
 Dickkopf WNT signaling pathway inhibitor 1 (Dkk1) is a protein-coding gene that acts from the anterior visceral endoderm.
 The dickkopf protein encoded by DKK1 is an antagonist of the Wnt/β-catenin signalling pathway that acts by isolating the LRP6 co-receptor so that it cannot aid in activating the WNT signaling pathway.
-DKK1 was also demonstrated to antagonize the Wnt/β-catenin pathway via a reduction in β-catenin and an increase in OCT4 expression.

 This inhibition plays a key role in heart, head and forelimb development during anterior morphogenesis of the embryo.

 Interactions

 DKK1 has been shown to interact with LRP6 and is a high affinity ligand of Kremen proteins.

 Clinical significance

 Elevated levels of DKK1 in bone marrow, plasma and peripheral blood are associated with the presence of osteolytic bone lesions in patients with multiple myeloma.
 Due to the role of DKK1 in inflammation induced bone loss DKK1 is under investigation as target for therapeutic strategies in medicine and dentistry.